 Fingerprint sensors are a big security risk.
 Researchers from New York and Michigan State University recently made the bold pronouncement after successfully creating “Master Prints” – digital fingerprint templates – which fooled mobile finger print scanners 65 percent of the time.
+With this findings, we should be asking on how safe are fingerprint scanners and what are the bold actions to address this issue?

 “If all I want to do is take your phone and use your Apple Pay to buy stuff, if I can get into 1 in 10 phones, that’s not bad odds”